'Gilmore Girls' Season 1, Episode 9: Rory's Dance

 Stars Hollow weirdness:

-There isn't much townie action in this episode, but Doose's Market continues to be one of the weirdest groceries I've ever seen it.
+There isn't much townie action in this episode, but Doose's Market continues to be one of the weirdest groceries I've ever seen.
 It's winter, but the front of the store has a colorful children's sunscreen display, stacked to the brim with purple and pink bottles.
 There's also a huge tower of Lance Crackers and a shelf of Corn Nuts.
 Do these brands pay for product placement?
 I must know.

 Sharpest insult or one-liner:

-Emily: And regret can make you bitter.
+: And regret can make you bitter.
 Do you want Rory to be bitter?

 Lorelai: Well, sort of.